 WQSA also carried an abundance of sports programming, including Tampa Bay Buccaneer football, Chicago White Sox baseball, and Florida State Seminole football.
 There was also Tampa Bay Lightning hockey and Miami Heat basketball.

-Horizon Communications (E.F.
-Schwarzer, president) acquired WQSA in 1983.
-Around 1994, it fell silent but returned to the air with an all-sports format in 1997, under the ownership of Sarasota Broadcast Corporation.
+Horizon Communications acquired WQSA in 1983 and company president Jim Seemiller served as its GM until 1986.
+In 1991, E.F.
+Schwarzer acquired the station.
+WQSA fell silent some three years later but returned to the air with an all-sports format in 1997, under the ownership of Sarasota Broadcast Corporation.
 The station also relocated its operation to 1941 Main Street.

 Nova Broadcasting (Ronald E. Crider, Robert Weeks, and Thomas McCoy) acquired WQSA in 2002 and the calls became WIBQ.